MCJack123/CraftOS-PC/docs/md/plugins.md

 # Plugin System
 CraftOS-PC features a new plugin system that allows importing external Lua libraries into the ComputerCraft environment.
 Many pre-existing Lua libraries work out of the box, including some LuaRocks.
-A CCEmuX adapter plugin is avaiable on the GitHub repo.
+A CCEmuX adapter plugin is avaiable with all binary versions of CraftOS-PC v2.2 and later.

 ## Installing
 Plugins can be installed in these locations depening on your platform: